River-Mochi/CS2-AdjustTransit/README.md

 ...then the cycle time becomes much longer, so the same policy can justify 50–125 vehicles even on routes that look short.

-That is why the same ATC toggle can give different maximums across different saves: the underlying inputs are different.

-This mod does **not** use an invasive Harmony patch for transit line limits.
-It follows the game’s own vanilla route logic, but expands the usable slider range.

-That means route-line maximums stay **variable**, not fixed to one hard cap.
-Players still get the minimum **1 vehicle** option they want, and can often get much higher maximums than vanilla, but the exact number depends on the route.

 ### Takeaway